Diarmait Mac Murchada: Early life and family

-Diarmait was born around 1090 or 1110, a son of Donnchadh mac Murchada, King of Leinster and Dublin, and Orlaith ingen O'Braenain.
-His father's paternal grandmother and his great-grandmother, Derbforgaill, was a daughter of Donnchad, King of Munster and thus a granddaughter of Brian Boru.
-In 1115 his father attacked Domnall Gerrlámhach, King of Dublin, but died in the ensuing battle.
+Diarmait was born around 1110, although one reference proposes a birth year as early as 1090.
+He was a son of Donnchadh mac Murchada, King of Leinster and Dublin, and Orlaith ingen Ní Bhraonáin.
+His father's paternal grandmother, Derbforgaill, was a daughter of Donnchad, King of Munster and thus a granddaughter of Brian Boru.
+In 1115, Diarmait's father attacked Domnall Gerrlámhach, King of Dublin, but died in the ensuing battle.
 The citizens of Dublin buried him with the carcass of a dog, considered to be a huge insult.

-He had two wives (as allowed under the Brehon laws), the first of whom, Sadhbh Ní Faeláin, was mother of a daughter named Órlaith who married Domnall Mór, King of Munster.
-His second wife, Mór ingen Muirchertaig, was mother of Aoife / Eva of Leinster and his youngest son Conchobar Mac Murchada.
-He also had two other sons, Domhnall Caomhánach mac Murchada and Énna Cennselach mac Murchada (blinded 1169).
+Diarmait had two wives (as allowed under the Brehon laws), the first of whom, Sadhbh Ní Faeláin, was mother of his eldest son Domhnall Caomhánach mac Murchada (1140 - 1175) and a daughter named Órlaith (born in 1138) who married Domnall Mór, King of Munster.
+His second wife, Mór Ní Thuathail, was the half-sister of St. Lorcán Ua Tuathail (St. Lawrence O'Toole) and the mother of Diarmait's daughter Aoife (also known as Eva of Leinster, 1153 - 1188) and his youngest son Conchobar Mac Murchada (dead in 1170).
+He also had another son, Énna Cennselach mac Murchada (born in 1142, blinded in 1169).
 Diarmait is buried in the Cathedral graveyard of Ferns village.